 Your COVID-19 diagnostic test result could be positive or negative.

-- Positive result.
+Positive result.
 This means you currently have an active infection with the virus that causes COVID-19.
 Take appropriate steps to care for yourself and avoid spreading the virus to others.
-Self-isolate until you meet all three of these conditions: Your symptoms have improved, and it's been three days since you've had a fever, and at least 10 days have passed since your symptoms first appeared.
-Some people, such as those with health conditions that lower their ability to fight disease (immunity), may need to stay in isolation longer, so follow your doctor's advice.
+You'll need to self-isolate until: Your symptoms are improving, and it's been 24 hours since you've had a fever, and at least 10 days have passed since your symptoms first appeared.

 If you test positive for the COVID-19 virus — or your doctor suspects that you have the virus but you don't have test results yet — you may be asked to participate in contact tracing.
 Contact tracing plays a key role in limiting the spread of infectious diseases.
 The sooner contact tracing starts, the more effective it is in limiting virus spread.